bitwarden/help/_articles/miscellaneous/cli.md

 Additionally, you can run the `--help` option on an command to learn more about it specifically.
 For example:

     bw list --help
+    bw create --help

 ## Managing Your Vault

+### Sync

+The `sync` command downloads your encrypted vault from the Bitwarden server.
+If you have changed something in your Bitwarden vault on another client device (ex. the browser extension) you may need to use the `sync` command to see those changes:

+    bw sync

+It's important to note that the `sync` command is only a *pull* operation.
+It does not push data to the server since that is already done for you each time you make a change to your vault (`create`, `edit`, `delete`).

+You can use the `--last` option to get an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601){:target="_blank"} timestamp of the last time a `sync` has been performed:

+    bw sync --last

 ### List